 Meet the current officers below!

-Recorder: Violet Landrum, Representative of the College of Arts and Sciences
+Recorder: Aidan Chism, Representative of the O’Neill School of Public and Environmental Affairs

 The Recorder is responsible for managing Congressional documentation and records.
 The Recorder types up the agenda and minutes of each Congressional meeting and distributes them to Representatives.
 The Recorder oversees Congress's Central Drive, a publicly accessible repository of bills, vote records, agendas, minutes, membership rosters, Congressional rules, and more.